 Take Netflix’s free cash flow.
 I just told you the market believes that, in 2026, Netflix will generate $11 billion in free cash flow.
 How can I argue against that?
 Well, let’s see how well the market did in 2015 predicting 2019’s free cash flow…

 Or take 2021…

 That’s right: in 2014, most analysts on Wall Street expected Netflix to earn $4 billion in free cash flow in 2021, a year Netflix is predicting they will break even.
 Then they kept making that mistake year after year, pushing out cash flow positivity always out another year.
 Until a pandemic hit.
 Let that sink in.

 Wall Street is terrible at forecasting this company.

-The best analysis of this situation–and there are a few good Netflix bull analysts out there–came this week Andrew Freedman at Hedgeye, and his financial table laying out the Netflix options put this in great context:
+The best analysis of this situation—and there are a few good Netflix bull analysts out there—came this week from Andrew Freedman at Hedgeye.
+His financial table laying out the Netflix options put this in great context:

 (Sign up for his website here!
 He also helped me pull some of the data above.)

 In other words, to justify the current Netflix stock price, their growth will need to achieve nearly 500 million subscribers at ever-growing revenue per user.
 (Freedman uses EBITDA as a proxy for FCF, which gets to the same place.)
 The point is: Netflix needs to hit nearly all their aggressive targets and, even then, the stock is only slightly higher than its current value.